fweep/vim-tabber/README.md

 Default Labels
 --------------

+You can set a default label for tabs created with `:TabLineNew`:

+    set g:tabline_default_user_label = 'Scratch'

 You can set a default label for new tabs that are created without a label:

     set g:tabline_default_unknown_label = 'Temp'

-This will apply to tabs created by `:tabnew`, by other plugins, etc.
+This will apply to tabs created by `:tabnew`, by other plugins, etc.  It will apply to labels created by `:TabLineNew` if `g:tabline_default_user_label` is not set.

+Predefined labels always take precedence over these options.

 Example Bindings
 ----------------